riteek1997/CPI_Lens_Extension/README.md

 - XSD generator
 - No need to leave the CPI UI

-#Installation
+# Installation

 ### Option 1: Install directly from the Microsoft Store (Recommended)
    Store Link: will be updated soon ( Updates will be installed automatically )

 ### Option 2:
-   Clone / Download this repository.
+   - Clone or download this repository.
+   - Open Google Chrome or Microsoft Edge.
+   - Navigate to:
-   Open Chrome / Microsoft Edge and navigate to: edge://extensions/  or chrome://extensions/ Enable Developer mode.
+   - edge://extensions/ (Edge) or chrome://extensions/ (Chrome)
+   - Enable Developer mode
-   Click Load unpacked.
+   - Click Load unpacked.
-   Select the root folder of the cloned/downloaded repository CPI Lens is now installed and ready to use.
+   - Select the root folder of the cloned/downloaded repository.
+✅ CPI Lens is now installed and ready to use.

 # License
 This project is licensed under the GNU General Public License v3.0 (GPL-3.0).